thei0n/config/README.md

 ```

 ## Notes
-Picom config is nothing other than what comes out of the box when you install picom.
+Picom config is nothing other than what comes out of the box when you install picom 🙃.

 And what you see on the screenshot is gruvbox themed [AstroNvim](https://github.com/AstroNvim/AstroNvim).